nullset/restrict-focus/README.md

 ## Notable updates

+### 0.1.11

+Fixed an error when user is using a touch device (mobile phone) rather than a desktop device.

 ### 0.1.9

 Fix an issue in Firefox that would allow focus to escape the restricted area if the restricted area had a tabindex of -1.